 Larger blocks of RAM are created by combining multiple EABs.
-For example, two 256×16 RAM blocks can be combined to form a 256×32 block; two 512×8 RAM blocks can be combined to form a 512×16 block (see Figure 6).
+For example, two 256×16 RAM blocks can be combined to form a 256×32 block, and two 512×8 RAM blocks can be combined to form a 512×16 block.
+Figure 6 shows examples of multiple EAB combination.

 Figure 6.
-Examples of Combining FLEX 10KE EABS
+Examples of Combining ACEX 1K EABs

 If necessary, all EABs in a device can be cascaded to form a single RAM block.
 EABs can be cascaded to form RAM blocks of up to 2,048 words without impacting timing.
-The Altera software automatically combines EABs to meet a designer's RAM specifications.
+Altera software automatically combines EABs to meet a designer's RAM specifications.

 EABs provide flexible options for driving and controlling clock signals.
 Different clocks and clock enables can be used for reading and writing to the EAB.
 Registers can be independently inserted on the data input, EAB output, write address, write enable signals, read address, and read enable signals.
-The global signals and the EAB local interconnect can drive write enable, read enable, and clock enable signals.
+The global signals and the EAB local interconnect can drive write-enable, read-enable, and clock-enable signals.
 The global signals, dedicated clock pins, and EAB local interconnect can drive the EAB clock signals.
-Because the LEs drive the EAB local interconnect, the LEs can control write enable, read enable, clear, clock, and clock enable signals.
+Because the LEs drive the EAB local interconnect, the LEs can control write-enable, read-enable, clear, clock, and clock-enable signals.